Topic "Medical Examinations" in Arabic - total 17 documentsTitle: 5 Questions to ask your doctor before getting a test, treatment or procedure

 Summary: This booklet is designed to help consumers, their families, carers and other support people get the most out of their health care.
 You can use the information in the booklet when you talk to your doctor and other healthcare providers, including nurses, pharmacists, specialists, allied health and mental health workers.

 Title: Trial of void

 Summary: Trial of void is a test to check bladder function.
 This is an instructional fact sheet for patients of the Women's explaining the procedure.

-Title: Tuberculosis - I have a positive skin test
+Title: Tuberculosis - positive skin test

 Summary: A skin test for tuberculosis (TB) is also called a Mantoux test or Tuberculin skin test (TST).

 Summary: Information about hysterectomy, including why the operation may be necessary, the different types of surgery, and alternative treatments.